-You can give a special gift that will benefit thousands of children and youth at-risk
+You can give a special sporting gift that will benefit thousands of children and youth at-risk

-The PCYC NSW is asking for lovers of the Environment and Water to help us create over 100,000 litres of new water and save more than two tonnes of plastic water bottles.
-We need your help to commence this urgent eco-project.
-The starting costs are $55,000.
+The PCYC NSW is asking for lovers of Sport to help us get over 15,000 pieces of new community sporting equipment to support children and youth at-risk.
+We need your help to commence this urgent Christmas project.
+The starting costs are $78,000.

-There are thousands of children like Sam who need to access fresh drinking water at PCYC Club’s every week.
-We greatly appreciate any gift that you are able to provide at this time.
+There are thousands of children like Jo who need to access quality community sporting equipment at PCYC Club’s every week.
+We urge you to give the special gift of a new ball to communities experiencing hardship this Christmas.
+We greatly appreciate any gift that you are able to provide today.

-$358 can help to support a Water Wise educational activity to children and youth at-risk within our facilities
+$358 can help to support an active sporting educational activity, such as footsal, to children and youth at-risk within our facilities

-$1500 is the cost to provide a new water bubbler into a PCYC facility
+$1500 is the cost to provide a new basketball ring in a regional location

 If you prefer you can call 1800 777 292 (1800 77 PCYC) or send your cheque or money order made payable to PCYC NSW Ltd at PCYC PO Box 595 WHALAN NSW 2770.